-What MIP Won’t Do With Your Information
+What LM Won’t Do With Your Information

 We will never sell or share your information with other organisations to use for their own purposes.

-Individuals have various rights under the GDPR to access and understand personal data about them held by MIP, and in some cases ask for it to be erased or amended or have it transferred to others, or for MIP to stop processing it but subject to certain exemptions and limitations.
+Individuals have various rights under the GDPR to access and understand personal data about them held by LM, and in some cases ask for it to be erased or amended or have it transferred to others, or for MIP to stop processing it but subject to certain exemptions and limitations.

 Any individual wishing to access or amend their personal data or wishing it to be transferred to another person or organisation, or who has some other objection to how their personal data is used, should put their request in writing to the Executive Director.

-MIP will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits (which is one month in the case of requests for access to information).
+LM will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits (which is one month in the case of requests for access to information).

 For more information about your rights, please see the EU GDPR portal.